 UHT pasteurization, on the other hand, destroys virtually all bacteria and spores.
 To do this, it heats the milk to a much higher temperature—around 275°F (135°C)—for about two seconds, then rapidly cools it back to room temperature.
 Because the exposure to heat is so brief, the milk is not damaged and remains nutritionally intact.
 However, UHT processing can have a noticeable effect on the taste.
 (I was tempted to say something about the added flavor coming from the corpses of millions of microbes, but that would have been…in poor taste.)

 Meanwhile, the packaging itself must also be sterilized, and it must be filled with milk and sealed in a sterile environment.
 The most common form of aseptic packaging is a box made from layers of polyethylene, aluminum foil, and cardboard.
 The plastic keeps the package airtight, the foil keeps out light, and the cardboard provides structural integrity.
 This type of package is sometimes called a “drink box,” and is commonly used for fruit juices.
 But the boxes can be made in nearly any size or shape.
-More recently, specially designed opaque, aseptic plastic bottles have also come into use, though boxes use space more efficiently and are therefore easier to store and transport.
+Specially designed opaque, aseptic plastic bottles have also come into use, though boxes use space more efficiently and are therefore easier to store and transport.

 UHT pasteurization and aseptic packaging are becoming more and more common not only for fruit juices but for soups and broths, sport drinks, soy beverages, pasta sauces, coffee drinks, and other liquids.
-But if this technology is so wonderful, why do we so seldom see it used for milk in North America?
+But if this technology is so wonderful, why do we so seldom see it used for cow’s milk in North America?

 According to one theory, it’s all about the taste: if the milk in a box doesn’t taste exactly like milk in a bottle, consumers won’t buy it.
 True enough, the taste is slightly different.
-But in defense of UHT milk, its flavor has improved quite a bit over the last two decades.
+But in defense of UHT milk, its flavor has improved quite a bit over the last few decades.
 As long as it’s refrigerated before it’s served, many people will be unable to distinguish it from conventional milk.
 Moreover (according to some tasters, at least), lower-fat varieties of UHT milk taste better than whole UHT milk—and North Americans certainly buy more lowfat milk today than they did when UHT milk first appeared.
 Furthermore, let’s be realistic: in the United States, at least, consumers overwhelmingly choose convenience over flavor—just look at the popularity of American cheese, instant soup, and frozen vegetables, to say nothing of the entire fast-food industry.
 In short, I don’t think taste is the real problem.

 Perhaps the issue is cost.
 UHT milk does cost more than refrigerated milk.
 This is due in part to the high cost of the equipment needed to package it, and in part to lower demand.
 Needless to say, if consumers adopted a preference for UHT milk, the price would eventually come down.
 After all, producers and supermarkets would save money in the long run on energy bills and transportation, as well as reducing waste due to spoilage.

 But even though higher costs may be part of the problem, I think the real issue is one of habit.
 Because we’re so deeply conditioned to believe that fresh milk is something that can only be sold in cold bottles, we regard anything else as suspicious.
 “What could this mean?
 Does it contain scary hormones?
 Was it treated with radiation?
 Will I spontaneously change my political affiliation if I drink it?”
 These are the sorts of worries that can only be alleviated by proper education, by which of course I mean good advertising.
 Hey, wait a minute—did I just say we need more advertising?
 I never would have said that back in college.
-Maybe there is something in this milk. —Joe Kissell
+Maybe there is something in this milk.